Travel.State.Gov > International Travel > Country Information > Tanzania International Travel Information

 Terrorist incidents, including the 1998 bombing of the U.S. Embassies in Dar es Salaam and Nairobi, as well as occasional attacks by extremists on police stations and mosques, among other targets, highlight the threat posed by terrorism in East Africa and underscore the capacity of terrorist groups to carry out such attacks against Westerners.

-U.S. citizens should take precaution when traveling between Julius Nyerere International Airport and Dar es Salaam.
-There have been incidents of robberies while cars are stopped at traffic lights.
+U.S. citizens should exercise caution when traveling between Julius Nyerere International Airport and Dar es Salaam, as there have been incidents of robberies while cars are stopped at traffic lights and kidnappings.
 Drivers should lock their doors and keep windows up at all times.

 Muggings, Robberies, and Assaults: